House of Black

-The House of Black is a professional wrestling stable, currently performing in All Elite Wrestling (AEW).
-The stable consists of Brody King, Buddy Matthews, and Julia Hart, and led by Malakai Black.
-Black, King and Matthews are the current AEW World Trios Champions in their first reign, while Black and King also wrestle for Pro Wrestling Guerrilla (PWG), where they are the reigning World Tag Team Champions in their first reign.
+The Hounds of Hell is a professional wrestling tag team and former stable that performs in All Elite Wrestling (AEW), consisting of Brody King and Buddy Matthews, which formerly consisted of leader Malakai Black and Julia Hart.
+Black, King and Matthews are former one-time AEW World Trios Champions; while Black and King also wrestle for Pro Wrestling Guerrilla (PWG), where they are the final PWG World Tag Team Champions.
+Hart is a former one-time AEW TBS Champion.

-The group started in PWG at Mystery Vortex 7 in 2021, where Black and King formed a tag team The Kings of the Black Throne.
+The group ultimately started in PWG at Mystery Vortex 7 in 2021, where Black and King formed a tag team called Kings of the Black Throne.
 They would win the promotion's World Tag Team Championship later that year.
-King joined AEW in 2022, where Black was already competing, thus beginning Kings of the Black Throne's run in AEW.
+King joined AEW in 2022, where Black was already competing, thus bringing the Kings of the Black Throne to AEW and starting the formation of the House of Black.
+Their motto was "The House Always Wins."
+In January 2025, Black left the group and it was renamed to the "Hounds of Hell".

 History

-Pro Wrestling Guerrilla (2021–present)
+Pro Wrestling Guerrilla (2021)

-Malakai Black made his surprise debut for Pro Wrestling Guerrilla (PWG) at Mystery Vortex 7, the promotion's first event since 2019, on August 1, 2021 by aiding Brody King in rescuing the PWG World Champion Bandido from an assault by Super Dragon, Black Taurus and Demonic Flamita.
+Malakai Black made his surprise return to Pro Wrestling Guerrilla (PWG) at Mystery Vortex 7, the promotion's first event since 2019, on August 1, 2021, by aiding Brody King in rescuing the PWG World Champion Bandido from an assault by Super Dragon, Black Taurus and Demonic Flamita.
 Black announced that he would be back the following month and King said that he would follow Black where he would go, thus forming a tag team called Kings of the Black Throne.
 At Threemendous VI, Kings of the Black Throne defeated Taurus and Flamita to win the vacant World Tag Team Championship.